-There were about 1,397,700 jobs for Auditor in 2016 (in the United States).
+In 2016, there was an estimated number of 1,397,700 jobs in the United States for Auditor.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 139,900 new jobs for Auditor by 2026.
 The BLS estimates 141,800 yearly job openings in this field.

 The states with the most job growth for Auditor are Utah, Colorado, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Auditor ranges between $43,650 and $122,840.

 Auditors who work in District of Columbia, New York, or New Jersey, make the highest salaries.

 How much do Auditors make in each U.S. state?

 |District of Columbia||$98,130|